 If you're being sued by a creditor for an unpaid debt but you're in the process of filing bankruptcy, you may be wondering if you need to show up to your court date for the creditor's lawsuit against you.
 It will depend on when your court date is and where you're at in the process of filing your bankruptcy case.
 If you haven't filed your bankruptcy case by the court date for your creditor's lawsuit against you, make sure you attend the hearing.
 Otherwise, the judge can potentially grant a default judgment against you simply because you didn’t show up.
 If you have filed your bankruptcy case, it's still a good idea to show up to the hearing to let the judge know.
 Or you can contact the court clerk prior to the court date to let them know and see what they advise.

 Written by Attorney Andrea Wimmer.

-If you're considering filing a bankruptcy case, you have probably been struggling with your finances for some time.
+If you're considering filing a bankruptcy case, you've probably been struggling with your finances for some time.
 This means that some of your debts may have been charged off by the original creditor and sent to collections.
 Some creditors or collections agencies may even be suing you to try to collect the past-due debt.
-If this is the case, you're probably wondering whether or not you need to respond to the creditor's lawsuit.
+If so, you're probably wondering whether or not you need to respond to the creditor's lawsuit.

-So, as soon as you have your bankruptcy case number, call the other side’s lawyer.
+Bottom line: As soon as you have your bankruptcy case number, call the other side’s lawyer.
 Let them know that you just filed bankruptcy and what your case number is.
-They’ll typically take it from there, as the automatic stay is nothing to be messed with.
+This is usually enough to halt all proceedings.
 Creditors and their lawyers know that they can get in serious trouble if they continue with a lawsuit or other collection actions once an automatic stay is in effect.